rupalimayekar/ProjectWattpad/README.md

 Using the public data api for WattPad, we will look at a variety of trends for story tags including story popularity, length, published languages.

 ### Questions to Answer:
-* Which genres/stories are most popular based on read count, vote count, comment count and creation date?
+* Which genres/stories are most popular based on read count, vote count, comment count?
+* Number of stories created each year?
+Use creation date
+* Average time to finish a story?
+Search for completed stories, take difference between modify and create date.
+* Average number of parts per story (for completed stories)?
+* What are the most popular categories?
+* What are the most popular languages?
-* Does length of story correlate to read count?
+* Does length of read count correlate to a certain story length?
+Does read count correlate to number of parts per story?
-* Languages Published vs Genre and Popularity - Are all books published everywhere?
-Read count vs. Number of languagues (per genre,per story)
+* Sentiment Analysis of Description

 ### Data Sources:
 Wattpad Developer API - wattpad.com